 Bullying is prohibited in the Nelson County Schools.
 Students who believe they have been a victim of bullying or who have observed other students being bullied shall, as soon as reasonably practicable, report it.
 Students should report it to a classroom teacher, who shall in turn make the school principal aware of the situation.
+Students may also report using S.T.O.P. tipline (found on all school websites).
 In instances of peer-to-peer bullying, hazing, or harassment, employees must report to the alleged victim's Principal, as directed by Board policy 09.42811.
 The principal/designee shall investigate and address alleged incidents of such misbehavior.